shengweikoh/bookswap/README.md

 ./start.sh
 ```

+### What the Setup Script Does

-That's it!
-The script will automatically:
+Both scripts will automatically:
 - ✅ Check Docker is running
-- ✅ Check for port conflicts
+- ✅ Check for port conflicts (3000, 5432)
 - ✅ Build and start Docker containers
 - ✅ Set up the PostgreSQL database
 - ✅ Apply the database schema